 You may transfer up to 6 credits from another institution.
 This includes courses taken as a “non-degree” student.

 Yes.
 If you are ever in the area, please do contact us and we would be happy to arrange for you to meet with faculty and students and to attend classes.
 We also have an annual Open House to which you are welcome and invited to attend.
 Contact Diane Wolf at email@example.com for more information on upcoming Open House dates.

 Yes.
 Applicants must have taken the GREs within the past 5 years.
 We generally like to see scores in the top 50% percentile; however, the GRE score by itself is not sufficient to gain admission to the program or to deny entry.

 There are two basic forms of financial aid: Aid provided by the university and aid provided by the School.
 Applicants should apply for financial aid from the university directly.
-The University offers a limited number of scholarships, job opportunities (such as a Resident Advisor) that include tuition & fee waivers, and federal loans.
+The University offers a limited number of scholarships, job opportunities (such as a Resident Advisor) that include tuition credit, and federal loans.
 The School of Public Health & Health Sciences and the EHS program have no control or influence over these financial aid programs.
-The International Programs Office offers a number of International student Tuition Waiver awards to international graduate students.
+The International Programs Office offers a number of International student tuition credit awards to international graduate students.
 New students must be nominated by their academic department.
-Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and waiver of tuition and some fees.
+Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and tuition credit.

 The primary form of financial assistance offered by the EHS program comes in the form of employment as Teaching Assistants and Research Assistants.
-Generally, students are awarded a stipend and tuition and fee waivers, including out-of-state tuition, in addition to health and childcare benefits.
+Generally, students are awarded a stipend and tuition credit, in addition to health and childcare benefits.